-Alkaline batteries cannot be disposed like regular trash; special care must be taken.
+While alkaline batteries can be thrown away with regular trash, lithium batteries must be disposed of specially.
 The environmentally friendly and "green" way of living is to use rechargeable batteries whenever possible.

 Both companies claim to support programs that promote battery recycling.
 Duracell funds Call2Recycle, a free battery and cellphone recycling program.
 Energizer supports the Rechargeable Battery Recycling Corporation.
 During the 1990s, Energizer removed Mercury and Cadmium from all household batteries (AAA, AA, C, D and 9V), introducing the first zero-added mercury battery in the United States.

-Anecdotal evidence suggests some leakage problems and safety issues with both brands.
-A YouTube video suggests that Energizer batteries leak acid after they expire - even if they are unopened whereas Duracell batteries do not.
+Anecdotal evidence suggests there are some leakage problems and safety issues with both brands.
+A YouTube video suggests that Energizer batteries leak acid after they expire - even if they are unopened, whereas Duracell batteries do not.
 The following comments from Internet discussion boards are not based on any scientific research and are, therefore, questionable.

 I've had a number of Energizers leak goo, but never with the Duracells.